mff-uk/dataspecer/www/content/en/docs/projects/layout-algorithms.md

 {{% tutorial-image "images/projects/cme-and-layout/cluster-alg-dcat-ap-with-edge-layout.png" %}}

-This algorithm isn't in Elk layout library, it was designed and implemented specially for this project.
+This algorithm isn't in Elk layout library, it was designed and implemented specifically for this project.

 This algorithm seems to provide very good initial results for most of the semantic vocabularies.
 Sometimes even on-par with the manually made layouts.